-IQIYI, Inc. (IQ) CEO Yu Gong on Q3 2020 Results - Earnings Call Transcript

 In Q4, we expect some sequential rebound of new movie supply although still not as much as Q4 last year.
 Specifically, we are very happy to see that one of the most expected movies this year, The Eight Hundred just started streaming on our platform from November 1 and became hit immediately.
 We expect more and more theatrical movies coming online gradually for our subscribers.

 Second, we see the users are spending more time on short-form videos.
-However, we also noticed that larger screens such as smart TV and set-top box also became more popular.
+However, we also notice that larger screens such as smart TV and set-top box also become more popular.
 More users prefer watching the content on large screen for better home entertainment experience.

-Our platform, the time spend via TV devices is growing for the past several years, and recently, total time spend on TV surpassed that on the mobile devices.
+On our platform, the time spend via TV devices is growing for the past several years, and recently, total time spend on TV surpassed that on the mobile devices.
 Accordingly, we will take more initiatives on large screen-related business and develop monetization ability of them.
 We believe, with appropriate operation tactics, larger screens can be an important monetization driver for us in the mid/long term.

-Lastly, the summer vacation this year was shorter than usual, which lead to softer traffic and time spend on our platform compared with last year.
+Lastly, the summer vacation this year was shorter than usual, which lead to soft traffic and time spend on our platform compared with last year.
 We believe the membership growth slowdown is temporary.
 As content is always the key to attract subscribers, we have high confidence in our premium original content and in-house production capabilities.
 Most of our over 50 in-house studios will go into full production from the second half of next year.
 These studios are expected to largely improve both the originality and the diversification of content on our platform and ultimately drive continued growth in our membership business.

 In addition, we are targeting different user groups by focusing on diversified content categories.
-Considering the movie diverse user need and our large group members, we have invested in a variety of content verticals and already seen some great initial results. iQIYI Mist Theater, which features 12-episode suspense dramas, has been watched by over 68 million subscribers as of the launch of its finale.
+Considering the more diverse user need and our large group members, we have invested in a variety of content verticals and already seen some great initial results. iQIYI Mist Theater, which features 12-episode suspense dramas, has been watched by over 68 million subscribers as of the launch of its finale.
 We are happy to see that these shorter dramas are attracting new subscribers as strong as the longer series and with even better ROI.

 Also, we continue to explore more monetization models.
 We have provided early access to premium content for extra charge to our users and launched the premium video-on-demand mode for a few movies.
-In addition, the S-diamond membership, our premium membership package with plenty of privileges and high charges, was well received by a part of our users since launch.
+In addition, the S-diamond membership, our premium membership package with plenty of privileges and higher charges, was well received by a part of our users since launched.

-Looking ahead to the rest of the year, we expect there might be some uncertainties on our membership due to our recent pricing adjustment.
-As you know -- as you may know, we just launched our new subscription pricing plan, which was effective on November 13.
+Looking ahead to the rest of the year, we expect there might be some uncertainties on our membership trend due to our recent pricing adjustment.
+As you know -- as you may know, we just launched our new subscription price plan, which was effective on November 13.

 Moving over to advertising.
 Despite all of the recent macro headwinds, the domestic advertising market is recovering.
 While the industry remains under pressure in the second half of the year, we are already seeing some positive signs.
-The successful launch of our hit content, including The Rap of China 2020, The Big Band 2, and all of the new series in Mist Theater, coupled with a gradual recovery of advertisers' confidence during the third quarter, both our brand ads and performance ads rebounded compared with the second quarter.
+The successful launch of our hit content, including The Rap of China 2020, The Big Band 2, and all of the new series in Mist Theater, coupled with a gradual recovery of advertisers' confidence during the third quarter, both our brand ads and the performance ads rebounded compared with the second quarter.

-Our brand ads revenue was recorded a sequential increase for two consecutive quarters.
-The sequential growth quarter -- the sequential growth during the third quarter was mainly attributable to the increase in the number of advertisers.
+Our brand ads revenue has recorded a sequential increase for two consecutive quarters.
+The sequential growth during the third quarter was mainly attributable to the increase in the number of advertisers.
 In terms of industry, the revenue increase was mainly from food and beverage, online games and transportation.
 Besides, education and consumer electronics recovered faster sequentially.

-During the quarter, we continue to innovate the advertising campaigns with our theater.
+During the quarter, we continue to innovate the advertising campaigns within our theater.
 Mist Theater has sparked new ideas and provided a template for advertising across shorter series.
 So far, we've already attracted Volkswagen and Yili, and over 30 other advertisers have also joined.
 As a result, Mist Theater has generated decent advertising revenue in addition to word-of-mouth buzz.
 In the future, we plan to launch more theaters in categories such as romance and comedy, providing advertisers more choices.

 Moving on to the content.
 During the quarter, we accurately identified our users' demand for entertainment post the pandemic and during the summer vacation and released a number of hit dramas, variety shows and animations with innovative scheduling.
 We are trying to establish our self-branded content vertical.
 The Mist Theater was our first trial and achieved phenomenal success.
 We will continue to launch other different self-branded content verticals in the coming quarters.
 We believe the self-branded content verticals can raise our user stickiness to our platform rather than just to a single title.

-As mentioned under the Mist Theater banner, we have released a total 5 high-quality short suspense dramas, namely Kidnapping Game, The Bad Kids, Crimson River, Sisyphus, The Long Night.
+As mentioned under the Mist Theater banner, we have released a totally high-quality short suspense dramas, namely Kidnapping Game, The Bad Kids, Crimson River, Sisyphus, The Long Night.
 Because of its high quality and widespread popularity, Mist Theater has drawn global attention.
 Recently, The Bad Kids became the first Chinese drama series to win the Best Creative award in the second Asia Contents Awards in the 2020 Busan International Film Festival.

 In addition, Reunion: The Sound of the Providence Season 2, rapidly broke the 9,500 mark on our content popularity index after its exclusive launch on our platform.
 Meanwhile, we also released a number of dramas that featured a theme of female personal growth story, including Love Yourself, My Unicorn Girl, and Love is Sweet, to cater to the demand of female user group who are contributing most on drama viewing.
 Besides, another our original drama, The Thunder, has recently been honored Outstanding Television Series at the 30th China TV Golden Eagle Award and the 26th Shanghai TV Festival Magnolia Awards.

 For our top original varieties, such as The Big Band Season 2, The Rap of China 2020 and Mr. Housework Season 2, aired and performed nicely during the quarter.
-Also, shows catering to diversified user group such as Summer Surf Shop for athletic people; Dear Little Desk for parents; and Let's Party for fans of girl idol THE9 were also well received during the quarter.
+Also, shows catering to diversified user groups such as Summer Surf Shop for athletic people; Dear Little Desk for parents; and Let's Party for fans of girl idol THE9 were also well received during the quarter.

 In addition, our self-produced animation, including Are You OK, and Deer Squad were released during the quarter and became quite popular among ACG fans and children.